Program Merge Conflict Resolution via Neural Transformers: Merge Conflict Resolution as a Classification Task

-For a given line-level conflict $(A, B, O, R)$, we represent the conflicts and resolutions at the token-level as a sequence $\langle a_j, b_j, o_j, r_j\rangle_j$.
-We empirically observe that many such $r_j$ at the token-level comprises entirely of ($i$) $a_j$, ($ii$) $b_j$, ($iii$) $o_j$ or concatenating ($iv$) $a_j, b_j$ or ($v$) $b_j, a_j$.
-We, therefore, can treat the problem of constructing $r_j$ as a classification task to predict between these possibilities.
-It is important to note that although we are predicting simple resolution strategies at token level, they translate to complex interleavings at line-level.

-Of course, not all line-level conflicts are resolved by breaking that conflict to tokens---some resolutions which are complex line-based interleavings are not expressible as a choice at the token-level.
+We, therefore, treat the problem of constructing merge conflict resolutions $m_j$ as a classification task to predict between these possibilities.
+It is important to note that although we are predicting simple resolution strategies at the token-level, they may translate to complex resolutions at the line-level.
+In addition, not all conflicts are resolved by breaking that conflict into tokens and applying these patterns---some resolutions such as those introducing new tokens or reordering tokens are not expressible as a choice at the token-level.